 To work with scenarios of your project, go to the Load Test Scenarios tab of the project editor:

 To view properties of some existing scenario, click this scenario in the scenario list.

 Here is a sample view of scenario settings:

 The Number of concurrent virtual users setting specifies the desired number of concurrent virtual users LoadNinja will simulate during the test run.
 The maximum number is limited by your plan.
-Every virtual user runs one of web tests, depending on load distribution:
+Every virtual user runs one of scripts, depending on load distribution:

 Each scenario uses one of the following load types: